 Upper Class Is Relative To The Median

 Everything is relative when it comes to finances.
 Pew defines the upper class as adults whose annual household income is more than double the national median.
-In 2020, the national median household income is around $65,000.
+In 2022, the national median household income is around $75,000, up from $68,000 in 2021.

 Therefore, as a whole, the typical upper-class household in the new decade has a median household income of over $130,000. $130,000 is a good household income amount.
 However, it's not a high enough income to be considered rich.